top of page

 The female body itself is a living teacher, offering profound reminders we’ve long ignored: that growth requires stillness, creation requires gestation, and wisdom is shaped through seasons and cycles—not speed or force.

-Women carry an extraordinary creative power.
-The same energy that births life is the energy that builds businesses, creates art, leads movements, and reshapes the world.
-You have the capacity to bring your dreams, ideas, and visions into physical reality—again and again, in many forms.
+The same energy that births life is the energy that also builds businesses, creates art, leads movements, and reshapes the world.
+We have the capacity to bring dreams, ideas, and visions into physical reality—again and again, in many forms.

 “In the end, matriarchy isn’t the fear.
 Rather, it’s the idea that women will define their own value, and their own futures, on their own terms instead of by terms men have laid out.”